 or val

-A first very simple example of object composition is a model of a multi-function printer, that is a printer that in addition to printing also can scan and copy.
+A first very simple example of a composite object is a model of a multi-function printer, that is a printer that in addition to printing also can scan and copy.
 It consists of a Printer

 part-object and a Scanner